 All other integrations are only supported on Linux.

-Our open source integrations send performance metrics and inventory data from your servers and applications to the New Relic platform.
-You can view pre-built dashboards of your metric data, create alert policies, and create your own custom queries and charts.
+Our open source agent and integrations send performance metrics and inventory data from your servers and applications to the New Relic platform.
+You can view pre-built of your metric data, create alert policies, and create your own custom queries and charts.

 Microsoft SQL Server